wilko90/Simply-Films/README.md

 ### Header
-The header of the page contains the NavBar and the Logo, It is a static element, and is fixed to the top of the page at all times.
+The header of the page contains the NavBar,Logo, search bar and cart It is a static element, and is fixed to the top of the page at all times.

 ### Navigation
 On larger viewports, the navigational elements are separated into separate links within the NavBar.
 On medium viewports and lower, the navigational elements are collapsed into a SideNav, which can be activated with a toggler in the upper-left corner.